sylhare/Type-on-Strap/_posts/2021-09-24-golang-abstract-class.md

 ---
 layout: post
 title: Golang abstract class
-description: How to implement an abstract class on golang
+description: I'm doing a side project using golang, and I have a use case where I'd use an abstract class in Java.
+Unfortunately, in golang the concept of classes does not exist.
+In this article I describe how can I implement the behaviour I want without abstract class.
 author-id: "galera"
 categories: [golang, design-patterns, architecture]
 tags: [golang, design-patterns, architecture]